 Professor of Law and Global Affairs and Director of the Division of Global Affairs

-Jean-Marc Coicaud is a Professor of Law and Global Affairs, and Director of the Division of Global Affairs at Rutgers University.
-He also is a Global Ethics Fellow with the Carnegie Council on Ethics in International Affairs.
+Jean-Marc Coicaud joined Rutgers University in 2011.
+He is a Professor of Law and Global Affairs, and Director of the Division of Global Affairs.
+He is a Global Ethics Fellow with the Carnegie Council on Ethics in International Affairs.
+In the spring of 2013 he served as the Roberta Buffett visiting Professor of International and Comparative Studies at Northwestern University.

 Jean-Marc Coicaud has published 14 books (single-authored, co-authored and co-edited) and more than 60 chapters and articles in the fields of comparative politics, political and legal theory, international relations, and international law.
 His books are available in English, French, Japanese, Chinese, Spanish and Arabic, and include the following: L’introuvable démocratie autoritaire (L’Harmattan, 1996), Légitimité et Politique (Presses Universitaires de France, 1997), Politics and Legitimacy: A Contribution to the Study of Political Right and Political Responsibility (Cambridge University Press, 2002), Beyond the National Interest (United States Institute of Peace Press, 2007), Kokuren no Genkai/Kokuren no Mirai (Future of the UN/Limits of the UN - Fujiwara Shoten, 2007), and Mai Xiang Guo Ji Fa Zhi (Towards the International Rule of Law - Sanlian Shudian, 2008).